 Quran is the book of guidance for the whole of mankind.
-It was revealed on our beloved Prophet Muhammad (SAW) who is the last prophet of Allah Almighty.
-Quran is the divine book towards which Muslims turn to when there is any problem because it has the solution to every problem and it is guidance for every aspect of life.
+It was revealed on our beloved Prophet Muhammad (SAW) who is the last prophet of Allah.
+Quran is the divine book towards which Muslims turn when there is any problem because it has the solution to every problem and it is guidance for every aspect of life.
 We should aim to read the Quran as much as possible this month.
 Allah says:

 كِتَابٌ أَنزَلْنَاهُ إِلَيْكَ مُبَارَكٌ لِّيَدَّبَّرُوا آيَاتِهِ وَلِيَتَذَكَّرَ أُولُو الْأَلْبَابِ

 “It is the Book that We have sent down to you blessed, so that they may contemplate its verses and so that people of understanding may take heed.”
 (Surah Sad 38:29)